Radiation Therapy Careers

 Radiation therapists work full time in healthcare settings, including hospitals, physicians’ offices, and oncology clinics.
 They also work in research-focused settings like universities or data analysis companies.
 The industries that most commonly employ radiation therapists are healthcare, research, and education.

-As an essential service, radiation therapists have continued to work through the COVID-19 pandemic.
 One major difference between the work of radiation therapists and that of other oncology team members relates to remote work.
 While oncologists can telecommute, radiation therapists must work with patients in person.

 Radiation Therapist Skills